Graduate Assistant Appointment Eligibility

 The following eligibility requirements govern all Graduate Assistant (GA) appointments at the University of Kansas, Lawrence:

 Graduate Assistants are active student employees (either salaried or hourly, as determined by Human Resource Management) who hold a position that furthers the professional and/or academic development of the graduate student.
 The duties performed are professional in nature and under the direct supervision of faculty, academic professionals, or administrators.
 While the duties may involve classroom instruction or research integral to the student’s degree program or dissertation, those activities are not the primary focus of the job.
 The Graduate Assistant's job duties should not include grading student work, developing course content, or taking responsibility for a course or section as Instructor of Record.
 Graduate Assistants who engage in classroom instruction should spend no more than 10% of their work time doing so.
 The Graduate Assistant's responsibilities may include, but are not limited to, administrative and professional internships.
 The Dean of Graduate Studies must approve GA appointments.
 [Note: Graduate Assistant positions are a distinct category of graduate student support.
 This category does not include Graduate Research Assistants, Graduate Teaching Assistants, or student-hourly positions held by graduate students.]

 In order to be eligible for a GA appointment, a graduate student must meet all of the following criteria:

 - During the term of appointment, the person is admitted to and enrolled in a graduate degree program offered by the University of Kansas;

 - During the fall and/or spring semesters in which the graduate student holds a GA appointment, the student must be enrolled in no fewer than six credit hours required for the student's graduate degree.
-GAs on summer session appointments may enroll but are not required to do so unless they are doctoral candidates, who are required to be continuously enrolled.
+GAs on summer session appointments may enroll but are not required to do so.